Math Calculators

 $$\frac{a}{b}=\frac{c}{d}$$

-Then, with the means permutation, the following is true:
+Then, applying the means permutation, the following holds true:

 $$\frac{a}{c}=\frac{b}{d}$$

-And, with the extreme's permutation, the following is true:
+And, applying the extremes permutation, the following is true:

 $$\frac{d}{b}=\frac{c}{a}$$

-Increasing and decreasing the proportion can be done according to the following rule:
+Increasing and decreasing the proportion can be done according to the following rules:

 If